VISION CARE FOR YOUR ENTIRE FAMILY

 Dr. Jennifer Carr

 Dr. Carr moved to Derby in 1989.
 She is a proud graduate of Derby High School.
 She earned her Bachelor of Science degree in Organismal Biology at the University of Kansas in 2002.
 Her post-graduate studies were completed at Southern College of Optometry in 2006 where she graduated as a Doctor of Optometry.
 Her practice emphasizes primary eye care and contact lens fitting for the entire family, as well as the diagnosis and treatment of eye disease.
 She is especially passionate about children’s vision and the See to Learn Program.
 She is currently a member of the American Optometric Association, and Kansas Optometric Association.
 She has been a member of the Young Professionals of Derby, a board member of the Derby Chamber of Commerce, and the President of the Wichita Optometric Society.
-Dr. Carr resides in Rose Hill with her husband and two children.

 Education